Ben Franklin Transit: History

 The roots of public transportation in the Tri-Cities region can be traced back to the beginnings of the Hanford Site, which was opened in 1943 in the midst of World War II, and ultimately produced the plutonium used in the Fat Man bomb that was detonated over Nagasaki, Japan.
-General Electric, and later the Atomic Energy Commission, provided bus service as a way to bring its workers to and from the Hanford site to locales in the area, largely Richland.
+General Electric, and later the Atomic Energy Commission, provided bus service to bring its workers to and from the Hanford site to locales in the area, largely Richland.

-In 1978, the voters of Benton County were asked to vote on a proposed county-wide bus system, but this measure was defeated, largely in part by the efforts of the Rockwell Hanford drivers, who feared that they would lose their jobs if the voters passed the proposal.
+In 1978, Benton County voters were asked to vote on a proposed countywide bus system, but the measure was defeated largely because of efforts by the Rockwell Hanford drivers, who feared they would lose their jobs if the proposal passed.
 (The Public Transportation Benefit Area (PTBA) officials later passed a resolution that the bus system would not compete with Rockwell Hanford).
 Two years later, a bus system proposal was brought to the voters again.
 However, this time officials largely scaled back the proposed service area to just Kennewick and Richland, and also included Pasco, located on the other side of the Columbia River in Franklin County.
 For a second time, the proposal was defeated.
-The next year saw better luck though, as the Benton-Franklin Public Transportation Benefit Area was officially formed on May 11, 1981, when voters in the service area voted to enact a sales tax levy of three-tenths of a cent to "finance a municipal corporation which would provide public transportation services in Benton and Franklin Counties."
+The next year saw better luck, though, as the Benton-Franklin Public Transportation Benefit Area was officially formed on May 11, 1981, when voters in the service area voted to enact a sales tax levy of three-tenths of a cent to "finance a municipal corporation which would provide public transportation services in Benton and Franklin Counties."

-May 10, 1982, saw the first day of passenger service for Ben Franklin Transit, ending with 2,043 total riders.
+Ben Franklin Transit began service on May 10, 1982, and carried 2,043 total riders on its first day.
 Ridership continued to slowly grow after that, as more routes were launched and more buses were put into service.
-Ben Franklin Transit would later buy out the franchise of Bassett Transit who had been running commuter bus service to the unsecured portions of the Hanford site, primarily the Energy Northwest Nuclear Power Plant.
-In 1998, Prosser Rural Transit was absorbed into Ben Franklin Transit.
+Ben Franklin Transit would later buy out the Bassett Transit franchise, which had operated commuter bus service to the unsecured portions of the Hanford site, primarily the Energy Northwest Nuclear Power Plant.
+Residents of Benton City and Prosser voted to be annexed into the Ben Franklin Transit system in November 1997.
+Prosser Rural Transit, an independent system that began operations in 1977, continued to run until Ben Franklin Transit fully absorbed it in April 1998.
+The first buses to Benton City began operation on July 13, 1998.
+The annexation of Finley into the service area was approved in April 2005 after a campaign led by two high school students.